Some Recent Papers

 Publication details are provided on subsequent pages.

-For details, see The ‘Peircean pathway’ account of abduction, belief formation and delusions on the Cognitive Science page.
+For details, see The ‘Peircean pathway’ model of abduction and belief formation and the two-factor theory of delusion on the Cognitive Science page.

 Davies, M. and Coltheart, M.